Swarup-lab/bca_project/README.md

 # bca_project
-spring boot and angular project.
+spring boot and angular project. for test